loftwah/blog/src/content/guides/managing-terraform-ecs.md

 - **docker/**: Dockerfile and related files for building the Docker image.
 - **backend.tf**: Configures remote state management.
 - **terraform.tfvars**: Variable definitions for Terraform (specific to each environment).
+- **task-definition.json.tpl**: Template file for the ECS task definition.
 - **README.md**: Documentation and usage instructions.

 ---